WIAA decides no changes to state basketball tournament coming for 2021

-For at least one more season, the state basketball tournament will remain the same.
+For at least one more season, the state high school basketball tournament will remain the same.

 That was the decision of the Washington Interscholastic Activities Association’s Executive Board, which met virtually Sunday from across the state.